Jason Josephson Storm

 Jason Ānanda Josephson Storm (né Josephson) is an American academic, philosopher, social scientist, and author.
-He is currently Professor and Chair in the Department of Religion and Chair in Science and Technology Studies at Williams College.
+He is currently Professor in the Department of Religion and chair in Science and Technology Studies at Williams College.
 He also holds affiliated positions in Asian studies and Comparative Literature at Williams College.
 Storm's research focuses on Japanese religions, European intellectual history from 1600 to the present, and theory in religious studies.
 His more recent work has discussed disenchantment and philosophy of social science.

-Storm has written three books and over a dozen academic essays in English.
+Storm has written three books and over thirty academic essays in English.
 He has also published articles in French and Japanese, and translated academic essays and primary sources from Japanese to English.
 His first book, The Invention of Religion in Japan, earned the 2013 "Distinguished Book Award" from the Society for the Scientific Study of Religion and was a finalist for the American Academy of Religion's "Best First Book" award in the History of Religions.
+His third book, Metamodernism: The Future of Theory, won the 2022 award for Excellence in the Study of Religion (Constructive-Reflexive Studies) by the American Academy of Religion.
 Benjamin G. Robinson, a scholar of religion and race, has described Storm's work as "seminal."

 Education

 Storm earned a Master of Theological Studies degree from Harvard Divinity School in 2001.
 He earned a PhD in Religious Studies from Stanford University in 2006, where he studied Japanese religions under Bernard Faure, Carl Bielefeldt, and Helen Hardacre.
 During this time, he also researched Continental philosophy, especially post-structuralism.
 He was a visiting student at St Antony's College, Oxford in the 2004 academic year.
-Storm's doctoral dissertation was entitled Taming Demons: The Anti-Superstition Campaign and the Invention of Religion in Japan (1853–1920).
+Storm's doctoral dissertation was entitled "Taming Demons: The Anti-Superstition Campaign and the Invention of Religion in Japan (1853–1920)".